Ghanshyam9829/Capstone-Project-on-AirBnb-Bookings-Analysis/README.md

 ### 9.How much amount of money we need for particuler room type for minimum one night.

 ### 10. In which neighbourhood AirBnb is available for most of the days in 365 Days.

+# Define Your Business Objective?
+### Our main objective is to increase the satisfaction of the customer as well as increase the profit of the business